Energy Trust Incentives

 Incentives are not intended to influence consumer decisions on fuel sources.

-If your facility is exploring technology to generate electricity from organic waste, follow these steps:
+If your facility is exploring technology to generate electricity from organic materials, follow these steps:

 Step 1: Let’s talk.
 If you have a biomass resource and are interested in using it to generate electricity, contact Dave Moldal at 503.445.2476.

 Step 2: Get the help you need.
-Depending on your project’s complexity, you may need to commission a feasibility study or get expert assistance to move through permitting or utility interconnection.
+Depending on your project’s complexity, you may need to commission a feasibility study or get expert assistance, for example to move through the permitting or utility interconnection process.
 Energy Trust may provide up to $40,000 in support for these and other types of project development activities, and we can help you identify engineers or other experts with experience in the area where you need assistance.
+Additional project development assistance resources up to $150,000 per project may be available on a competitive basis.

 - If you are chosen to receive assistance from Energy Trust, you and your selected consultant will work together to complete the pre-approved work by its deadline.

-Step 3: Once your project is well along in the development process, the next step is to apply for an incentive from Energy Trust.
-A complete project application must be received before construction begins.
+Step 3: Once your project is well along in the development process, the next step is to apply for an installation incentive from Energy Trust.
+A complete Renewable Energy Project Installation Application must be received before construction begins.
 For projects that receive funding, payment begins upon project completion.
 In most cases, Energy Trust makes payments over the first few years of a project's operating life, contingent upon its electricity production.

 Use the following project enrollment forms to apply for Energy Trust biopower incentives.